coherent-research/dcs-documentation/DCSUserGuide.md

 For a **Modem** the Remote Address takes the form a telephone  number.

-For a **TCP/IP** connection the Remote Address takes the form of *IPAdress*:*PortNo*, e.g. *127.0.0.1:4000.*
+For a **TCP/IP** connection the Remote Address takes the form of *IPAddress*:*PortNo*, e.g. *127.0.0.1:4000.*

 For an **IDC** the Remote Address takes forms of the MAC address (e.g. 00:17:BF:00:00:01) followed by an indicator as follows:

 - Pulse (IDC v3) Inputs: 00:17:BF:00:00:01-Pn where n is the number of the pulse input (0-31).
-- Pulse (IDC v4 or greater) Inputs: 00:17:BF:00:00:01-Pm.n where m is the modbus address of the pulse counter, and where n is the number of the pulse input (0-7).
+- Pulse (IDC v4 or greater) Inputs: 00:17:BF:00:00:01-Pm.n where m is the Modbus address of the pulse counter, and where n is the number of the pulse input (0-7).
 - Radio Inputs: 00:17:BF:00:00:01-Rn where n is the serial number of the radio transmitter (WITHOUT leading zeros).
 - RS-485 connected meters: 00:17:BF:00:00:01-COMA
 - RS-232 connected meters: 00:17:BF:00:00:01-COMB